microsoft/vscode-cmake-tools/docs/debug-launch.md

-# CMake: target debugging and launching
+# CMake: Debug and launch

 CMake Tools makes it easier to set up debugging.
 Because C and C++ projects may define multiple (sometimes dozens or even hundreds) of executables, creating a `launch.json` may be difficult.